SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating to API Gateway 10.5 using Backup mode for cluster/README.md

 ### Step 12: Run migration for Elasticsearch data

+> **Note:** Before running the migration, setup the target Elasticsearch cluster and make sure that all the temporary and target Elasticsearch instances in the clusters are up and running.
+But API Gateway instances should not be started on any of the nodes.

 Now we will start running the migration process.
 The migration process consist of migration of Elasticsearch data and API Gateway configurations and both will be done by running the migration utility command at \<TARGET\> API Gateway machine.

 In this step we will migrate the Elasticsearch data.

 Go to *\<TARGET\>\IntegrationServer\instances\default\packages\WmAPIGateway\bin\migrate* directory and run the below command.

+**Note:** This should be done in only one target API Gateway node of the cluster.

 ***$> migrate.bat datastore -dstoreSrc \<full path to source Elasticsearch config.properties\>***